HazmatPants/hpsoundpack/README.md

 A sound pack for Mindustry.
 This mod should be installable through the in-game mod browser, but you can also just clone this repo in your mods folder.

+NOTE: Some sounds are quite loud; lower your SFX volume.

 # Music Credits

 - Editor - Abyss ambience from People Playground